ropean/MyHosts/README.md

 # MyHosts

-A lightweight Windows Forms application for managing the local hosts file on Windows systems.
+**MyHosts** is a utility that helps you edit and manage the Windows hosts file for network configuration and blocking.
+It's a lightweight Windows Forms application for managing the local hosts file on Windows systems.

 ## 📋 Features